Lt. Col. Brian Schmuck promotes external Aerospace Education mission's impact on CAP's organization

 Tell us about the Civil Air Patrol aerospace education programs you use externally.

 Most of my AE work is external.
 I use material from the Aerospace Connections in Education (ACE) and Aerospace Education Excellence (AEX) programs when I make school or community group visits.These programs are designed to make it relatively easy for someone who’s neither a professional educator, or a pilot, to teach these subjects.
-The ACE program, in particular, is designed with shorter lessons, so if teachers give me an hour to talk to their students I can give a short lesson on the forces of flight, or parts of an airplane and still have time to talk about what CAP is
+The ACE program, in particular, is designed with shorter lessons, so if teachers give me an hour to talk to their students I can give a short lesson on the forces of flight, or parts of an airplane and still have time to talk about what CAP is.

 You have created an Aviation/STEM Careers YouTube Channel with videos you made of former CAP cadets talking about their current careers.
 Tell us about that.

 I just thought that during this time of virtual learning, when students were stuck at home trying to find value-added things to do, maybe they would enjoy hearing about different career options.
 I wanted to show that there are people who have achieved their dreams and do amazing things.
 I felt like I needed to focus on the personal journey and how they got there, and give the interviewee the opportunity to share any advice they have for someone interested in that field.
 I started out with the desire to interview STEM-related careers but then wanted to expand it beyond that.
 So, I lined up interviews with different kinds of pilots from different backgrounds and a former cadet of mine who works at NASA.
 I have plans to interview an attorney, mechanical engineer, educator, radiologic technologist, veterinarian and nurse practitioner.
 I was hoping to be much further along by this point, but the COVID-19 pandemic has made scheduling the interviews more challenging.
 I spent a few months as the Incident Commander for Indiana while also attending the virtual National Staff College, and that took most of my time, so I had to step back from this project.
-But with the mission over (in Indiana) and NSC graduation this Saturday, you can expect to see more very soon.
-To visit the channel, GO HERE.
+But with the mission over (in Indiana) and NSC graduation this Saturday, you can expect to see more very soon.Tell us about some of the other initiatives you work with (for instance the ACE Program, which was honored this year with one of the ACE awards as National ACE Collaborative Point of Light Program.)

 My involvement with the ACE program has been one of the most rewarding experiences I’ve had in CAP.
 I started out just doing school visits and talking about airplanes.
 As someone who’s not a pilot, or an educator, I wasn’t sure how I would do this and make it valuable to the students.
 I found the ACE program to be ideal for this as the lessons are easy to understand and designed to be delivered by anyone from any background, which is a neat feature because it allows ACE teachers to invite parents or special guests in to deliver lessons in their classrooms.
 I visited a lot of classrooms as a guest in the fall of 2018 and spring of 2019.
 Then during the summer break I saw a story on Facebook about an after-school program in my hometown called Thrive.
 Thrive provides free care for school district students – Thrive students are bussed to Thrive from their school at the end of each school day.
 Thrive not only provides a safe place for these students to be, but also homework help and educational, STEM-based programming.
 Since they are not a public school they don’t get state funding and rely on donations and grants.
 I felt like this was a great opportunity for some collaboration and that our AE programs, specifically ACE, would be a huge benefit.
 So I reached out to the executive director, and we arranged a meeting.
 I could tell right away we were going to have a great partnership.
 I anticipated the meeting would last about half an hour, in fact I think that’s what I told her, but after we got to talking about the program we were both so excited we lost track of time.
 I think we talked for two hours!
 We couldn’t wait to get started.
 So we put together a plan, she and her staff joined as Aerospace Education Members, and we kicked it off once school began in the fall.
 Now, since we are such close partners with the Air Force Association I wanted to include them as well as the local CAP squadron.
 Between the P-47 Memorial Chapter of the AFA, RiverCity Cadet Squadron of CAP, and Thrive, we were able to put on a great program.
 My daughter, a CAP cadet, was a big part in this as well.
 She helped teach many of the lessons to one of the grade levels before her sports activities with school began.